Shadowcyng/social-media-app/README.md

-# This is a social media platform using react js and firebase funtions.
+# This is a social media platform using react js and firebase functions.
-# Here you can upload profile picture, post screams (text), comment, like, and get notifications.
+# Here you can upload a profile picture, post screams (text), comment, like, and get notifications.

 # Live link -- https://social-media-7433e.web.app/